 Skin cancer - melanoma; Malignant melanoma; Lentigo maligna melanoma; Melanoma in situ; Superficial spreading melanoma; Nodular melanoma; Acral lentiginous melanoma

 Melanoma is the most dangerous type of skin cancer.
+It is also the rarest.
 It is the leading cause of death from skin disease.

-Melanoma is caused by changes in skin cells called melanocytes.
+Melanoma is caused by changes (mutations) in skin cells called melanocytes.
 These cells make a skin color pigment called melanin.
 Melanin is responsible for skin and hair color.

 Melanoma can appear on normal skin.
-Or, it can begin as a mole or other area that then changes in appearance.
-Some moles that are present at birth may develop into melanomas.
-Larger moles that are present at birth are at higher risk of developing melanoma.
+Sometimes it can develop from moles.
+Moles that are present at birth may develop into melanomas.
+Larger moles that are present at birth may be at higher risk for developing melanoma.

 There are four major types of melanoma: